Water conflict: Egypt and Ethiopia

 In 1979, Egyptian President Anwar Sadat said that if Egypt were to ever go to war again it would be over water.
 Separately, amidst Egypt–Ethiopia relations, Ethiopian Prime Minister Meles Zenawi said: "I am not worried that the Egyptians will suddenly invade Ethiopia.
 Nobody who has tried that has lived to tell the story."

-Conflict between Egypt and Ethiopia over the Grand Ethiopian Renaissance Dam escalated in 2020.
+Conflict between Egypt and Ethiopia over the Grand Ethiopian Renaissance Dam escalated in 2020 because of concern the Ethiopian dam on the Blue Nile could reduce flows of water to Egypt, which is highly dependent on Nile River water.
 Ethiopian Prime Minister Abiy Ahmed warned that "No force can stop Ethiopia from building a dam.
 If there is need to go to war, we could get millions readied."

-Egypt sees the dam as an existential threat, fearing that the dam will reduce the amount of water it receives from the Nile.
+Egypt sees the dam as an existential threat.
 Both countries face the threat of water shortage, as demand for water is projected to increase with growing population, increased urbanisation and pursuit of economic growth.
 Tensions are made worse as a result of fundamental differences in beliefs over water rights; Egypt claims its rights to the Nile water on the basis of historical practice, whereas Ethiopia claims its rights to the water based on geography, where 85% of its water comes from highland sources within its territory.
 While the Nile Basin Initiative provides a platform to ensure sustainable management of water resources through cooperation of riparian countries, the Cooperative Framework Agreement has only been ratified by six of 11 countries to date.